Choosing adhesive application methods and equipment

 Spray application of adhesives

-Next to beads and dots, spraying is one of the most widely used adhesive application methods as it allows for applying a thin layer of almost any adhesive over a large surface in short time.
+Next to beads and dots, spraying is one of the most widely used adhesive application methods as it allows for applying a thin layer of almost any adhesive over a large surface in a short time.
 Spray application also enables adhesive application on uneven substrates.
-However, as the adhesives is atomized in the spray gun, much of it can be lost in the air (over spray), which requires additional safety measures and consideration of costs of lost adhesive.
+However, as the adhesives are atomized in the spray gun, much of it can be lost in the air (over spray), which requires additional safety measures and consideration of costs of lost adhesive.
 The over spray may also result in more extensive cleaning than when working with other adhesive application methods and equipment.
-Nonetheless, today´s innovative adhesive spray systems have reduced over spray – if you want to know more about zero over spray systems, contact us.
+Nonetheless, today´s innovative glue spray machine systems have reduced over spray – if you want to know more about zero over spray systems, contact us.

 Low volume low pressure (LVLP) spray systems are suitable for applying consistent and thin layers of low viscosity adhesives.
 Typically, round or fan patterns of various diameters up to 165 mm can be applied.
-These systems generally result in over spray yet they offer the possibility to adjust fluid flow, nozzle air and post air cutoff.
+These adhesive application systems generally result in over spray yet they offer the possibility to adjust fluid flow, nozzle air and post air cutoff.